 Located in Memphis, Tennessee, Private Wealth Management is a fee-only advisory firm.
 The registered investment advisor (RIA) has a small client base that's dominated by individuals.
 Most of these individuals have a high net worth.
 In total, the firm manages hundreds of millions in assets under management (AUM).
 The firm also doesn’t have a website.

 Private Wealth Management Background

 Private Wealth Management Client Types and Minimum Account Sizes

 Private Wealth Management requires a minimum account size of $1,000,000 for its clients.
-But the firm also retains discretion to waive the account minimum.
-It also charges a $6,000 minimum annual fee for accounts receiving ongoing management.
+But the firm also retains the discretion to waive the account minimum.
+It also charges a $6,000 minimum annual fee for accounts receiving ongoing asset management services.

 Services Offered by Private Wealth Management